Wendy Williams: Authorship

-Williams is the author of three nonfiction books.
+Williams is the author of three non-fiction books.
 She released an autobiography co-written with New York Daily News journalist Karen Hunter in August 2003 titled Wendy's Got the Heat.
 It focuses on her life, including childhood troubles, drug addiction, and marriages.
 Published by Atria, it debuted at number nine on The New York Times Best Seller list for nonfiction.
 The autobiography was reprinted in paperback in August 2004, a month before the debut of Williams' second book, The Wendy Williams Experience, which contains celebrity gossip and interviews.
 In May 2013, Williams released an advice book, Ask Wendy.
 Over the years, Williams wrote columns for Honey and Life & Style magazines.

 Williams has also written several fiction books, including a trilogy about the life and career of radio shock jock Ritz Harper.
 She co-authored the first two novels, Drama Is Her Middle Name (2006) and Is the Bitch Dead, or What?
 (2007), with Hunter.
 Zondra Hughes co-wrote the third installment Ritz Harper Goes to Hollywood!
 (2009).
 Media outlets considered Ritz Harper similar to Williams.
 In 2014, Williams released a romance novel, Hold Me in Contempt.
 She said it was co-authored with an English professor ghostwriter.